Why choose RPBA Breeders?

 - RPBA members shall honestly share the upbringing/breeding/temperament of their kittens or puppies to prospective owners.

 - Breeders must ask potential owners the following questions and be satisfied to a reasonable degree by the answers from prospective buyers that the animals’ welfare will not be compromised:

 - How long has it been since you decided to buy a puppy/kitten, and what preparation have you undertaken?

-- Do you live in a house, and is your property fully fenced/secure for the type of animal you are hoping to purchase?
+- Do you live in a house with grass, and is your property fully fenced?
 What sort of housing do you have for the puppy or kitten?